hraberg/Shen.java/README.md

 This is bound to change as we go:

 * = is broken in a non-deterministic way.
 * Saner choice of target method.
 Currently this is done by a mix of instanceof guards and fallback to `ClassCastException`.
-It's really only used for builtins.
+It's really only used for built-ins.
 * Proper arithmetic.
 Shen.java uses long and double, but currently there's probably a lot of boxing going on.
 * Adherence to Shen types when compiling typed Shen to Java.
 * Performance.
 My use of invokedynamic is pretty naive so far, so there's a lot of work to be done here.